CLI Tool

 Exit codes:

-0- Success1- Test failed, command error, ambiguous ID, or full ID required2- Authentication error3- Not found / no match for ID prefix4- Timeout
+0- Success1- General error / ambiguous ID / full ID required2- Authentication error3- Not found / no match for ID prefix4- Validation error5- Timeout error7- Conflict (e.g.,templates createwith a duplicate name and no--force)

 Troubleshooting